 - Best Sorrowful Johnny Cash Songs for a Funeral

 Some even think that his trials helped make his music better.
 It certainly provided him with powerful source material for his work.
-If you’re planning the funeral for a Johnny Cash fan, many of his recordings make for perfect funeral songs.
+If you’re planning the funeral, virtual funeral, or memorial slideshow for a Johnny Cash fan, many of his recordings make for perfect funeral songs.

 Which songs do you want on your funeral playlist?